jancami/edibles/docs/index.rst

-.. edibles documentation master file, created by sphinx-quickstart on Tue Dec 10 15:41:53 2019.
+..
+EDIBLES documentation master file, created by sphinx-quickstart on Wed Dec 11 15:36:19 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to edibles's documentation!
+Welcome to EDIBLES's documentation!
 ===================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   'modules'

 Indices and tables
 ==================